utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-get-form-elements-form.md

 On the other side, you might find you need the form based on an element changing.

-So in the case of our select each time it changes we want to get the form it belongs to.
+So in the case of our select, each time it changes, we want to get the form it belongs to.

 ```js
 findForm = (el) => {